Find A Physician

 - Spinal trauma: People who have suffered a spinal injury require immediate treatment to prevent further damage to the spinal cord.
 NewYork-Presbyterian Hospital's neurocritical care and neurosurgery teams work quickly to stabilize patients with spinal injuries to avoid further trauma.
 Immediate surgery may be necessary to evaluate the state of the spinal cord, stabilize fractured vertebrae, release pressure from the injured area, and treat injuries to other parts of the body.
 Rehabilitation is initiated within days of stabilization whenever possible.

 - Spinal tumors: Primary and metastatic spinal tumors require a multidisciplinary approach such as that used at NewYork-Presbyterian Hospital, combining surgery, chemotherapy, and/or radiation therapy as indicated.
-Our surgeons may use spinal stabilization techniques to treat metastatic spinal tumors, preserving spinal nerve function and improving patients' quality of life.
+Our surgeons may use spinal stabilization and, in some cases, minimally invasive spine surgery to treat metastatic spinal tumors, preserving spinal nerve function and improving patients' quality of life.